AdobeDocs/experience-platform.en/help/profile/ui/user-guide.md

 This UI guide requires an understanding of the various [!DNL Experience Platform] services involved with managing [!DNL Real-time Customer Profiles].
 Before reading this guide, or working in the UI, please review the documentation for the following services:

-* [[!DNL Real-time Customer Profile]](../home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+* [[!DNL Real-time Customer Profile] overview](../home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 * [[!DNL Identity Service]](../../identity-service/home.md): Enables [!DNL Real-time Customer Profile] by bridging identities from disparate data sources as they are ingested into [!DNL Platform].
 * [[!DNL Experience Data Model (XDM)]](../../xdm/home.md): The standardized framework by which [!DNL Platform] organizes customer experience data.